cjoakim/mongodb-docscan/README.md

 > .\docscan.ps1 clean            Same as above, but also cleans\deletes previous output in the out\ directory or
 > .\docscan.ps1 clean build      Same as above, but also compiles the code and creates the uberJar with Gradle
+                                 This repo already contains the compiled app-docscan.jar uberJar, so compilation is not necessary
 ```

 The Java program will execute once for each line in clusters.txt, and create an output